 The DREAD instruction enable double throughput of Serial Flash in read mode.
 The address is latched on rising edge of SCLK, and data of every two bits (interleave on 2 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fT.
-The first address byte can be at any location.
+The first address can't be any location if the device is still in 3-Byte mode.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single DREAD instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing DREAD instruction, the following data out will perform as 2-bit instead of previous 1-bit.

-The default read mode is 3-byte address, to access higher address (4-byte address) which requires to enter the 4byte address read mode or to define EAR bit.
+The default read mode is 3-byte address, to access higher address (4-byte address) which requires to enter the 4-byte address read mode or to define EAR bit.
 To enter the 4-byte mode, please refer to the enter 4-byte mode (EN4B) Mode section.

-The sequence of issuing DREAD instruction is: CS# goes low→ sending DREAD instruction→3-byte or 4-byte address on SIO0→ 8 dummy cycles (default) on SIO0→ data out interleave on SIO1 & SIO0→ to end DREAD operation can use CS# to high at any time during data out.
+The sequence of issuing DREAD instruction is: CS# goes low \rightarrow sending DREAD instruction \rightarrow 3-byte or 4-byte address on SIO0 \rightarrow 8 dummy cycles (default) on SIO0 \rightarrow data out interleave on SIO1 & SIO0 \rightarrow to end DREAD operation can use CS# to high at any time during data out.